A fully automated, declarative toolbox for an infrastructure that matches the dynamics of digital business

 - A declarative, “soft-code” style of programming the infrastructure, along with an AI-enabled orchestration engine, drives rapid deployment of infrastructure platforms in a self-healing setup.

-- Netflix, perhaps one of the best advocates of the Virtual Lego approach, rapidly deploys services across multiple AWS accounts and regions over 4,000 times a day.
-They build and evolve a pervasive, global service that balances service availability, latency, data replication, compute capacity, and efficiency all with standard building blocks and “auto-magically” monitoring the ever-changing state of the infrastructure.
+- Netflix rapidly deploys services across multiple AWS accounts and regions over 4,000 times a day.
+It’s an evasive, global service that balances service availability, latency, data replication, compute capacity, and efficiency – all with standard building blocks and “auto-magically” monitoring the ever-changing state of the infrastructure.

-- Infrastructure meeting directly with business, together building a floor-to-ceiling capability; combining compute, network, storage, and software to create real business outcomes in minutes rather than weeks or months.
+- Infrastructure aligning directly with business, together building a floor-to-ceiling capability; combining compute, network, storage, and software for immediate business outcomes.

-- Technology diversity and loose coupling of components, all while taking a very elastic approach towards resiliency and scalability while eliminating configuration drift and mitigating risk.
+- Technology diversity and loose coupling of components, taking an elastic approach towards resiliency and scalability while eliminating configuration drift and mitigating risk.